 Hope you all have a great night, and word up – keep your eyes peeled for another FRETS concert announcement this Monday morning, it is another cracker.
 It’ll be announced exclusively on this blog at 10am on Monday, along with a link to purchase tickets.

-THE BLUEBELLS – March edition of FRETS
+THE BLUEBELLS (Sold Out) – March edition of FRETS

 THE BLUEBELLS were formed by songwriter / guitarist Robert Hodgens aka Bobby Bluebell in 1980.
 When deciding to form a group to start performing his songs, Hodgens remembered two punk musicians from Bothwell (brothers Ken and David McCluskey) he had interviewed for his fanzine, 10 Commandments.
 David (drums / backing vocals) and Ken (vocals / harmonica) joined Robert and The Bluebells started performing live in and around Glasgow.